stjude-rust-labs/cloud-copy/README.md

 cargo test --all
 ```

-Note: the Azure tests expect `blob.localhost` to resolve to `127.0.0.1`.
+Note: the Azure tests expect `*.blob.core.windows.net.localhost` to resolve to
+`127.0.0.1`.

 ## ✅ Submitting Pull Requests